 Agreement to participate in the activities of IECEx ExPCC Working Groups as requested.

 Agreement to, at all times, maintain and uphold the integrity, support and promotion of the IECEx System and its Schemes and its reputation.
-In this respect the RTP agrees to not conduct activities that compromise the position of the IEC and the IECEx System.
+In this respect, the RTP agrees to not conduct activities that compromise the position of the IEC and the IECEx System.

 Agreement to abide by the IECEx Rules and by Decisions of the IECEx Management Committee (ExMC) and its nominated representatives.

+Key performance indicators (KPI)

-A.2 Additionally applicants are also invited to provide information about their organisations Key Performance Indicators (KPI) as they related to training services.
+Additionally, applicants are also invited to provide information about their organisations Key Performance Indicators (KPI) as they related to training services.

 Key Performance Indicators (KPIs), also known as KPI or Key Success Indicators (KSIs), help an organization define and measure progress toward organizational goals.